Last updated on May 13th, 2020; Published on February 21st, 2019

 Have you ever visited a famous tourist attraction or one of the great world wonders and felt very underwhelmed?
 I have.
-A few years ago, I had the opportunity to fulfill one of my travel dreams by visiting the Taj Mahal.
+A few years ago, I had the opportunity to fulfil one of my travel dreams by visiting the Taj Mahal.
 Up until the moment I saw the tomb from Mehtab Bagh, my expectations were through the roof.

 I had read about and listened to people’s experiences of their visit.
 How they felt when they saw it for the first time and how it moved them to tears once they entered the complex.
 I had seen movies that showcased it a little – but I knew next to nothing about the Taj Mahal itself.